 These condensed consolidated financial statements reflect the accounts and operations of the Company and those of its subsidiaries in which the Company has a controlling financial interest.
-As of June 30, 2021, and 2020, the Company's accounts include Vaccinex Products, LP, a Delaware limited partnership (Vx3).
+As of December 31, 2020, the Company's accounts included Vaccinex Products, LP, a Delaware limited partnership ("Vaccinex Products"), and VX3 (DE) LP, a Delaware limited partnership ("VX3").
 VX3 was established in October 2017 by a group of Canadian investors and was determined to be a variable interest entity ("VIE") in which the Company is the primary beneficiary.
+During the nine months ended September 30, 2021 all remaining limited partnership interests in VX3 were exchanged for shares of our common stock in accordance with the terms of the respective exchange agreement (See Note 10 and Note 15).
+Vaccinex Products and VX3 were subsequently dissolved as of September 3, 2021 and accordingly no longer are included in the condensed consolidated financial statements.
 The Company consolidates any VIE of which it is the primary beneficiary.
 The Company presents its noncontrolling interests as a separate component of stockholders' equity (deficit).
-The Company presents the net loss of VX3 equal to the percentage ownership interest retained in such entity by the respective noncontrolling party ("VX3"), and as a separate component within its consolidated statements of operations and comprehensive loss.
-The financial position of Vaccinex Products and VX3 were not material as of June 30, 2021 and 2020, and there were no gains or losses for Vaccinex Products or VX3 for the three and six month periods ended June 30, 2021 and 2020.
+Prior to the exchange of partnership units for common shares (see Note 10) the Company presented the net loss of VX3 equal to the percentage ownership interest retained in such entity by the respective noncontrolling party, and as a separate component within its consolidated statements of operations and comprehensive loss.
+The financial position of Vaccinex Products and VX3 were not material as of December 31, 2020, and there were no gains or losses for Vaccinex Products or VX3 for the nine month period ended September 30, 2021 and the three and nine month periods ended September 30, 2020.
 All intercompany transactions and balances have been eliminated.